Eagle-Creative/ROS2-Jazzy-Mirobot-Interface/README.md

 ## Custom Messages

 The project defines a custom message, `EndeffectorState`, in the `mirobot_msgs` package.
 This message is used to control the state of the end effector.

+## Future Plans

+This repository is planned to expand its functionality to provide more advanced control and usage examples for the Wlkata Mirobot.
+Below are the key areas of development:

+1. **Support for Target Coordinate Inputs**:
+   - Extend the current interface to allow users to input target coordinates directly.
+   - Implement inverse kinematics (IK) calculations to convert target coordinates into joint states.
+   - Provide a seamless integration for both joint state and coordinate-based control.

+2. **MoveIt Integration**:
+   - Add support for MoveIt to enable advanced motion planning and collision avoidance.
+   - Create a MoveIt configuration package for the Mirobot.
+   - Provide example scripts demonstrating how to use MoveIt for planning and executing trajectories.

+3. **Example Scripts**:
+   - Include example scripts showcasing various use cases:
+     - Basic joint state control.
+     - Target coordinate-based control.
+     - MoveIt-based motion planning and execution.
+   - Ensure the examples are well-documented and easy to follow for new users.

+4. **Enhanced GUI Features**:
+   - Update the GUI to support target coordinate inputs.
+   - Add visual feedback for planned trajectories and robot state.

+5. **Documentation and Tutorials**:
+   - Expand the documentation to include detailed tutorials for new features.
+   - Provide step-by-step guides for setting up and using the new functionalities.

+These enhancements aim to make the repository a comprehensive solution for controlling and experimenting with the Wlkata Mirobot in a ROS 2 environment.

 ## License